sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `cell_width` (float): (grid only), the width of the cells of the grid
   * `compile` (boolean):
   * `control` (22): defines the architecture of the species (e.g. fsm...)
-  * `edge_species` (an identifier): In the case of a species defining a graph topology for its instances (nodes of the graph), specifies the species to use for representing the edges
+  * `edge_species` (species): In the case of a species defining a graph topology for its instances (nodes of the graph), specifies the species to use for representing the edges
   * `file` (file): (grid only), a bitmap file that will be loaded at runtime so that the value of each pixel  can be assigned to the attribute 'grid_value'
   * `frequency` (int): The execution frequency of the species (default value: 1).
 For instance, if frequency is set to 10, the population of agents will be executed only every 10 cycles.
   * `height` (int): (grid only),  the height of the grid (in terms of agent number)